Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_03_Isochronous_class_with_streaming_traffic/README.md

 integrated DDR4 memory controller.
 2. Add to that base design two AXI4-Stream paths.
 3. Use the NoC Viewer to assign physical locations to the NMU and NSU NoC endpoints.
-IP integrator Block Automation is used to build the memory mapped portion of the design around one instance of the AXI NoC IP.
+IP integrator Block Automation will be used to build the memory mapped portion of the design around one instance of the AXI NoC IP.
 Then AXI4-Stream connections are added incrementally by instantiating the AXIS NoC.

-After the initial validation of the design, the NoC Viewer is used to assign physical locations to the AXI4-Stream endpoints, re-validate the design, and simulate using the AMD Vivado&trade; Simulator.
+After the initial validation of the design, the NoC Viewer will be used to assign physical locations to the AXI4-Stream endpoints, re-validate the design, and simulate using the Vivado® Simulator.

-***Note***: This lab is provided as an example only.
+Note: This lab is provided as an example only.
 Figures and information depicted here might vary from the current version.

 ## Create the Design
 ### Project Creation and AXI Memory Mapped Design
-1. Follow the steps given in Module_01 to open the 2021.1 release of Vivado.
+1. Follow the steps given in Module_01 to open the 2023.2 release of Vivado®.
 2. Create a new project using part **xcvc1902-vsva2197-1LP-e-S**.
 3. Create an empty block design.
 4. Create one instance of the AXI NoC IP on the block design canvas.